How To Test & Validate Structured Data

 Frequently Asked Questions

-What Schema.org and Google Feature Validation Does The SEO Spider Perform?
+What Schema.org and Google Rich Result Feature Validation Does The SEO Spider Perform?

 It validates against main and pending Schema vocabulary from Schema.org and is updated regularly to the latest versions with new releases of the SEO Spider.

-The SEO Spider also validates structured data against Google search features.
+The SEO Spider also validates structured data against Google rich result features.
 It uses Google’s own documentation and guidelines to perform validations against required and recommended properties.
+Values of properties are also checked to ensure they are in the correct, such as whether they should be a number, URL, or text.

 As noted above, ‘required’ property issues will result in errors, and ‘recommended’ property issues will result in errors if there are problems with the existing implementation, or warnings if they are missing.
 This is similar to the way Google’s own Structured Data Testing tool classifies errors and warnings.

-The full list of Google search features that the SEO Spider is able to validate against includes –
+The full list of Google rich result features that the SEO Spider is able to validate against includes –

 - Article & AMP Article